 The lateral tail vein is usually used and 50 µl to 0.2 ml of blood can be obtained per sample depending on the size of the animal and its health status.
 The tail should be washed with an antimicrobial solution such as diluted chlorohexidine to disinfect the area and to see the blood vessel.
 This is particularly useful for black and pigmented mice.
 Illumination devices can be used to improve tail vein visualisation, if necessary.

-To avoid bruising and damage to the tail, normally no more than two blood samples should be taken per session and in any one 24-hour period.
-Where it is necessary and justifiable to take more, the use of temporary or surgical cannulation methods should be considered.
+To avoid bruising and damage to the tail, normally no more than two blood samples should be taken in any one 24-hour period.
+If multiple samples are required in one day (e.g. when performing a glucose tolerance test), the scab or clot may be gently soaked and removed.
+Where it is necessary and justifiable to take more than four samples, the use of temporary or surgical cannulation methods should be considered.
 The number of attempts to take a blood sample should be minimised (no more than three needle sticks in any one attempt) and sufficient time should be given for the tail to recover between blood sampling sessions.
 Alternate sides of the tail should be used and successive needle punctures moved towards the tail base.

 If it is necessary to warm the animal, a warming cabinet should be used (no more than body temperature for up to 10 minutes) following best practice.
 Male mice may need to be warmed singly to avoid fighting.